 It’s called delayed cord clamping, and it wholly defies that classic cutting-the-cord moment that happens seconds after a baby is pushed out, the high point of every tear-jerking birth story we see in movies and on TV.
 I’d always assumed that giving birth went in that particular order based on the media’s portrayal.

 First, the water breaks (hopefully in a fun and public location that makes for a good story later).
 Second, you hightail it to the hospital just in time for the big contractions to start — and cue a sweaty mom screaming on the delivery table.
 Third, your brand-new bundle of joy finally makes his way into the world, Dad cuts the cord and everyone lives happily ever after.

-After having not one but two children, I now know that the typical birth story is anything but.
-I chose to have my kids outside of the hospital as a low-risk pregnancy, the first at a local birthing center and the second at home.
+After having not one, but two children, I now know that the typical birth story is anything but.
+As someone with a low-risk pregnancy, I chose to have my kids outside of the hospital, the first at a local birthing center and the second at home.
 With both kids, I used the same midwife who stuck to the same unmedicated birthing protocol — which included all the fun stuff like letting me eat snacks while I labored at home, encouraging lots of movement and the changing of birthing positions during the final stages of labor and even keeping my baby attached to me long after he came out of my womb.

 As it turns out, making my husband hold off on his proud first duties as Dad was not just my midwife being lazy.
-Quite the contrary — my midwife believed, as many midwives and medical professionals now do, that waiting to cut the cord until it “pulsed out” was beneficial to mother and baby.
+Quite the contrary — my midwife believes, as many midwives and medical professionals now do, that waiting to cut the cord until it “pulses out” is beneficial to mother and baby.

 While I love my children deeply and also relish in the fact that their brains could be a little sharper because of delayed cord clamping, for me, it was the relaxation of the practice that stuck out most in both of my birth experiences.